How our team works

 Miss Carly Pillinger

-in 2009.
-I have 6 years experience working on the specialist Upper
+England in 2009.
+I have 6 years experience working on the

-team we aim to support patients and improve patient care and
+the specialist nursing team we aim to support patients and improve

-experience, whilst being involved in many service improvements
+patient care and experience, whilst being involved in many service

 |